 Note: If you are not currently a member, you will be added to our waitlist.
 In March we will ask all returning gardeners if they plan to return to determine which plots are available for those on the waitlist.

-The garden will reopen in March 2021.
-If you reserve a plot, you will be notified when our Partner Denver Urban Gardens (DUG) will be collecting registration fees online.
+The garden will reopen in May 2021.
+If you reserved a plot, you should have been notified when our Partner Denver Urban Gardens (DUG) is collecting registration fees online.

-Join our Mailing List to receive occasional updates.
+Join our Mailing List Here to receive occasional updates.

 Plan Ahead: Growing Season in Colorado